slavaaaaaaaaaa/smaslennikov.github.io/docs/monoprice-select-v2.md

 ## Filament used

 I read nonsense about how PLA+ (Premium PLA) is better and have been buying these [Inland rolls](https://www.amazon.com/gp/product/B07FMKNGWD) almost exclusively.
 They've been great and cheap!
 Except now they're mostly gone from Amazon stock.

+## Operation

+My tactics for operating this printer are as follows:

+1. Use [Cura](https://ultimaker.com/software/ultimaker-cura) (though better alternatives that I haven't tried apparently exist)
+2. Select the proper printer preset (make sure the dimensions correlate to that of reality, 200x200x180mm)
+3. Historically I used much higher temperature presets:
+    - default build plate temperature: `80C`
+4. Both fans are upgraded, so they should be tuned to lower speeds:
+    - extruder fan speed: `75`
+    - extruder regular fan speed at height: `0.5`
+5. Ensure supports are present at sharper angles, etc. Realize how a 3D printer prints: in circles, top to bottom.
+Bridges, for example, are difficult when things are out of tune.
+6. Slice the model, save to an SD card, insert SD card into printer
+7. Clean the bed up with the scraper
+8. Adjust the bed by:
+    1. Setting the extruder to height `0`,
+    2. Shutting off the printer,
+    3. Moving the extruder manually to each of the three adjustable areas and adjusting bed height there while sliding a piece of paper between the bed and the extruder.
+You should feel slight resistance in pulling paper through.
+    4. Continue step 3 until the paper test works well on all corners.
+I usually prefer to err on the side of having the extruder *too low* rather than too high: that way, the first layer may be squeezed on, but it'll stick better than if it's too high.
+9. Print!
+If things turn up weird, you may need to adjust the Z axis - especially where it's reinforced with the rods.